Sunday, 22 November 2015

 I did see a Great Crested Grebe, and a swan...

-Next day we walked by Loch of the Lowes; in the fields were several pairs of lapwings (more than I've see in years), and numerous brown hares, with swifts, martins and swallows flying across.
-All wonderful to see.
+Next day I walked by Loch of the Lowes; in the fields were several pairs of lapwings (more than I've see in years), and numerous brown hares, with swifts, martins and swallows flying across.
 I also observed a little grebe in another loch, and quite a few tufted ducks.

 Still no ospreys.